jpsowin/minimal-mistakes/_pages/index.md

 ![Amusing Ourselves to Death Book Cover](https://images-na.ssl-images-amazon.com/images/I/5159tELPeUL._SX326_BO1,204,203,200_.jpg)

 It was published in 1985.
 The foreword is brilliant.
-It's short, you can read it right here:
+It's short, here's an excerpt:

 > We were keeping our eye on 1984.
 When the year came and the prophecy didn't, thoughtful Americans sang softly in praise of themselves.
 The roots of liberal democracy had held.
 Wherever else the terror had happened, we, at least, had not been visited by Orwellian nightmares.
 >